 The United States and Canadian Academy of Pathology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) and Lifelong Learning (Part II) credit for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) and Lifelong Learning (Part II) credit for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
 Physicians can earn a maximum of 11 SAM/Part II credit hours.

 The following faculty reported no relevant financial relationships: Lauren B. Smith, M.D., Adam Bagg, M.D., Dennis P. O’Malley, M.D., Scott R. Owens, M.D.

-USCAP staff associated with the development of content for this activity reported no relevant financial
+USCAP staff associated with the development of content for this activity reported no relevant financial relationships.